-Enemies have a tendency to close range rapidly and either attack directly or move behind me.
-The former is frustrating as there are few options to deal with enemies in close range, the latter is almost always lethal as reposition in combat to deal with enemies to the rear or sides will disengage you from cover opening you up to attack from the front.
+Enemies have a tendency to close range rapidly and either attack directly or move behind you.
+The former is frustrating as there are few options to deal with enemies in close range, the latter is almost always lethal as repositioning in combat to deal with enemies attempting to flank you will disengage you from cover therefore opening you up to attack from the front.

 The focus button rotates the player to face the target not just the camera.